PressForward/pressforward/notes.md

 -	If the feed parsing happens elsewhere, does the plugin need to have an API key?
 For each person, each site?

 -	A thought?
 If we want to maintain using the RSS feed to push down from the recommendation engine... why not use the `media:rating` node in RSS?
 SimplePie has a function to deal with it.
 I know it is not what it is made for, but this way we don't have to worry about build a whole bunch of extra stuff to parse the engine's output.

+-	Do we want the nominate button to send people to the edit nominations page or allow people to go down a list nominating one item after another?